THE FEDERAL BONDING PROGRAM

 U.S. DEPARTMENT OF LABOR

-In 1966 the U.S. Department of Labor established The Federal Bonding Program to provide Fidelity Bonds that guarantee honesty for “at-risk”, hard-to-place job seekers.
+The U.S. Department of Labor established The Federal Bonding Program in 1966 to provide Fidelity Bonds that guarantee honesty for “at-risk,” hard-to-place job seekers.
 The bonds cover the first six months of employment.
 There is no cost to the job applicant or the employer.
-In most states the bonds are made available through the state agency responsible for workforce matters.

 The mission of the U.S. Department of Labor’s (USDOL) Federal Bonding Program (FBP) is to give you the peace of mind that you can safely provide all individuals job opportunities without taking a risk.

 The Federal Bonding Program provides fidelity bonding for the first six months of employment for hard-to-place job applicants.
 Learn how this program can help you if you are facing barriers to employment.